Polishing Your Shoes

 Get into the habit of polishing your leather shoes regularly.
 A polish, conditions and helps retain leathers natural oils.
 It masks scuffs and marks, enhances the colour and provides a protective layer from light rain and spills.

-For a long lasting military high shine Woly Polish Tin will do the job.
-A hard wax polish that requires that little bit of extra effort applying and buffing, but the results will leave you with a long lasting brilliant shine.
+For a long lasting military high shine use either the Kiwi Black Parade Gloss or the Kiwi Shoe Polish.
+A hard wax polish that requires a little bit of extra effort applying and buffing, but the results will leave you with a long lasting brilliant shine.

 If you're not the type to polish and buff, then the Calzenetto Ultra Shine is perfect.
 A silicone oil and wax based sponge applicator pad.
 Convenient and easy to use on all smooth leathers